BxCppDev/bxjsontools/README.md

 ## Dependencies and inspiration

-(bx)jsontools makes use and is based on:
+bxjsontools makes use and is based on:
 * the jsoncpp C++ library (https://github.com/open-source-parsers/jsoncpp)
 is amalgamated in bxjsontools source code.
 * the              JsonSerializer             C++              library